jonathanloganmoran/jonathanloganmoran/_posts/2019-12-30-Unsupervised-Learning-With-The-EM-Algorithm.md

 ## Credits
-This assignment and its instructions was prepared by EDAN95 course coordinator V. Krueger, link [here](http://cs.lth.se/edan95/lab-programming-assignments/).
+This assignment and its instructions were prepared by EDAN95 course coordinator E.A.
+Topp, link [here](http://cs.lth.se/elin_anna_topp).

 Label permutation problem for k-Means clustering of digits dataset explained in detail [here](https://jakevdp.github.io/PythonDataScienceHandbook/05.11-k-means.html).